GageHoweTamu/FroodSort/README.md

 First few elements after sorting: 43 106 290 308 324
 ```

-* These benchmarks seem too good to be true, I'm only using integers though.
-More testing is required.
+* These benchmarks seem too good to be true, more testing is required.

-* Large datatypes are extremely slow, need to look into this.
+* Large datatypes are pretty slow and fall back to std::sort, need to look into this.